keplarllp/piwik-data-archiver/README.md

 ## Health Warning

-For performance reasons, Phive talks directly to your [Piwik MySQL database] [schema] - if you want a version which uses the Piwik API, please vote for this GitHub issue: #1
+For performance reasons, Phive talks directly to your [Piwik MySQL database] [schema] - if you want a version which uses the Piwik API, please vote for [this GitHub issue] [issue1].

 While all Phive database operations are non-destructive, we strongly recommend creating a dedicated user account in your Piwik MySQL database for Phive, and giving this Phive user only the bare-minimum permissions.